ELS-RD/kernl/docs/get-started/start.md

 That's it, you have your model with Kernl's optimizations !

-Beware, Kernl works on Ampere GPU and with python `3.9.*` for now.
+Beware, Kernl works only on Ampere GPU and with python `3.9.*` for now.

 Look at the [repository README](https://github.com/ELS-RD/kernl#readme) for more informations.